cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

   </li>
   <li>
     {% include howto_step.html
-      summary="Observe the new template"
+      summary="Observe the new Template"
-      image-name="download-a-template-5.png"
+      image-name="2.2.0/download-edit-and-upload-a-customized-event-template-5.png"
       caption="
         Once the template has been uploaded you will be returned to the
         <code>Events</code> view, and your template will be present in the